arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

 The Docker Quickstart will help you spin up a complete standalone cluster thanks to Docker and `Docker Compose <https://docs.docker.com/compose/>`_.
 All individual components will run in standard docker containers, and be controlled through the ``docker-compose`` command line interface.

 1) Ensure you have Docker Engine and Docker Compose installed on your machine.
-For more information about installation please refer to Docker's official documentation.
+For more installation information please refer to Docker's official documentation.

 2) Download and unzip the latest release `here <https://github.com/istresearch/scrapy-cluster/releases>`_.

-Lets assume our project is now in ``~/scrapy-cluster``
+Let's assume our project is now in ``~/scrapy-cluster``

 3) Run docker compose